 This flank steak will also taste amazing if you serve it with some Mexican zucchini nachos as an appetizer.
 They have a lot of similar flavors and spices!

 I used all dried herbs, but you can replace them with fresh herbs or Italian seasoning.
+But whatever you do, don't skip the chimichurri sauce!

 Instead of red wine vinegar, use apple cider vinegar.
 It will give the sauce a little more tangy flavor.